davidfox87/seizure_detection/README.md

 I also apply a convolutional neural network model (Tensorflow/Keras) to classify overlapping 2 s windows of EEG time series.
 Although, deep-learning was not necessary in this problem, its use was just for didactic purposes.

+I uploaded these codes to demostrate the following abilities:

+* Excellent understanding of Machine Learning/Deep Learning, methodologies for clinical outcomes research
+* Strong understanding of signal processing concepts (Filtering, Fourier, and Wavelet transforms).
+* Experience with deep neural network architectures and software frameworks like TensorFlow.
+* Strong programming skills in Python and familiarity with python libraries like numpy, scikit-learn, pandas etc.

 ## Getting Started